autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/coordinate-system.md

 1. Calibration of sensor

    The conversion relationship between every sensor coordinate system and `base_link` can be obtained through sensor calibration technology.
-How to calibrating your sensors refer to this link [calibrating your sensors](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/calibrating-your-sensors/).
+How to calibrating your sensors refer to this link [calibrating your sensors](../../../how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors.md).

 2. Localization

    The relationship between the `base_link` coordinate system and the `map` coordinate system is determined by the position and orientation of the vehicle, and can be obtained from the vehicle localization result.

-3. Georeferencing of map data
+3. Geo-referencing of map data

-   The georeferencing information can get the transformation relationship of `earth` coordinate system to local `map` coordinate system.
+   The geo-referencing information can get the transformation relationship of `earth` coordinate system to local `map` coordinate system.